 I had a hard time deciding which machine I prefer.
 Ultimately, I went with the HIIT Trainer Pro because it has more features and is better priced.
 But Bowflex is a great manufacturer of home fitness equipment and the M7 is a great product.

 If you are not interested in all the bells and whistles, the M7 might be a better choice for you.
-As the most sophisticated model in the Bowflex Max Trainer family, the M7 comes with 11 programmed workouts- this is significantly less than the HIIT Trainer Pro, but still plenty of variety to keep things interesting.
+As one of the more sophisticated models in the Bowflex Max Trainer family, the M7 comes with 11 programmed workouts- this is significantly less than the HIIT Trainer Pro, but still plenty of variety to keep things interesting.

 Are you really going to utilize all 34 workouts regularly anyway?

 The M7 has 20 levels of resistance, which is more than enough to challenge you regardless of your fitness level.
 The Max Trainer M7 is designed with comfort in mind.
 Everything is oversized, from the pedals to the multigrip handle bars.

 The M7 doesn’t have a fancy touch screen like the HIIT Trainer Pro, but it does have a unique oversized display that is designed to motivate and inform you of your intensity level.

 This fitness machine also comes with grip and wireless chest strap heart rate monitors.

 Additional features I think you will appreciate include:

 - Bluetooth connectivity to fitness apps for tracking data